-One broad class of model represents multi-person household behaviour in a noncooperative framework3.
-Such models show that if negotiation between spouses is viewed as a repeated game, noncooperative behaviour may occur if household members have divergent interests which cannot be reconciled.
+One broad class of model represents multi-person household behaviour in a non-cooperative framework.1 Such models show that if negotiation between spouses is viewed as a repeated game, non-cooperative behaviour may occur if household members have divergent interests which cannot be reconciled.
 Contributions belonging to this family of models and inspired by the marriage market models of Becker (1974), such as those made by Grossbard-Shechtman (1984) or Grossbard-Shechtman and Neuman (1988), clearly show how strategic weight is related to individuals' relative income and conditions within the marriage market.

-Other types of models start from the a priori assumption that spouses know each other's preferences well and that they exploit the gains to be had from cooperation during their long-term relationship as a couple4.
-The nature of the bargaining process is thus cooperative, and game-theoretic support (the Folk theorem) is provided for Pareto efficiency and appears to be a natural extension of the unitary setting.
-Models of this type focus on efficient intra-household outcomes by employing an explicitly axiomatic approach to bargaining solutions, such as Nash bargaining, and by specifying outside options for each individual in the household (Manser and Brown, 1980; McElroy and Horney, 1981, Haddad and Kanbur, 1994, Konrad and Lommerud, 2000 and Lundberg and Pollak, 1993).
+Other types of models start from the a priori assumption that spouses know each other's preferences well and that they exploit the gains to be had from cooperation during their long-term relationship as a couple.2 The nature of the bargaining process is thus cooperative, and game-theoretic support (the Folk theorem) is provided for Pareto efficiency and appears to be a natural extension of the unitary setting.
+Models of this type focus on efficient intra-household outcomes by employing an explicitly axiomatic approach to bargaining solutions, such as Nash bargaining, and by specifying outside options for each individual in the household (Manser & Brown, 1980; McElroy & Horney, 1981; Haddad & Kanbur, 1994; Konrad & Lommerud, 2000; Lundberg & Pollak, 1993).

 A further type of model simply takes for granted that the equilibrium outcome is Pareto efficient, without taking into account any bargaining rules.
-This is the case of the collective model (Chiappori, 1988, 1992, Bourguignon et al. 1993)5 in which the spouses engage in a bargaining process which not only affects their behaviour, but also each spouse's wellbeing.
+This is the case of the collective model (Chiappori, 1988, 1992; Bourguignon, Browning, Chiappori, & Lechène, 1993)3 in which the spouses engage in a bargaining process which not only affects their behaviour, but also each spouse's well being.
 The principal appeal of the collective model is that it provides a single framework for analysing the decision-making process and intra-household allocations, and economic behaviour and distribution are therefore analysed within a single and theoretically consistent framework.
-As a result, several empirical studies have explicitly adopted the collective framework to analyse the labour supply and
+As a result, several empirical studies have explicitly adopted the collective framework to analyse the labour supply and welfare distribution effects of reforms of the tax-benefit system.4 The contribution made by these papers is significant, particularly in the field of welfare evaluation, where the unitary approach remains fundamentally unchallenged.